 If you remove photos from Lightroom when you’ve finished editing them, or only add specific photos in the first place, you’re kind of missing the point of Lightroom.
 It’s designed to help you search and work with ALL of your photos now and in the future, and it can’t do that if you’ve removed them from the catalog.

 Some people remove finished photos because they’re concerned that their catalog will get too big.
-The largest known catalog is 4.2 MILLION photos, and yes, that’s getting a bit big to handle.
-But most Lightroom users don’t have 4.2 million photos.
+That’s unlikely, the largest known catalogs number into millions of photos.

 While we’re on the subject, let’s state the obvious.
 Don’t delete your original photos from the hard drive when you’ve finished editing them.
 That would be like throwing away the film negatives when you’ve made a print, or throwing away the recipe when you’ve finished making a cake.